Certificate in Mental Health and Addictions for Nurse Practitioners

 Mental Health 4 for Nurse Practitioners

-This 8-week online course focuses on the role of the nurse practitioner in mental health and addictions in the context of care in the following areas: substance related and addictive […]
+This 8-week online course focuses on the role of the nurse practitioner in mental health and addiction in the context of care in the following areas: substance-related and addictive disorders […]

 Course Format